-1. Fill out your form completely and accurately.

-- Your U.S. address is used to determine where you are eligible to vote absentee.
+- Fill out your form completely and accurately. - Your U.S. address is used to determine where you are eligible to vote absentee.
 For military voters, it is usually your last address in your state of legal residence.
 For overseas citizens, it is usually the last place you lived before moving overseas.
 You do not need to have any current ties with this address.
 DO NOT write a PO Box # in section 2. - Most states allow you to provide a Driver's License number or the last 4 digits of your SSN.
-Some states require a full SSN.
-See your state's guidelines at FVAP.gov. - If you cannot receive mail at your mailing address, please specify a mail forwarding address. - Most states require you to specify a political party to vote in primary elections.
+New Mexico, Tennessee, and Virginia require a full SSN. - If you cannot receive mail at your current mailing address, please specify a mail forwarding address. - Many states require you to specify a political party to vote in primary elections.
 This information may be used to register you with a party. - Section 6 Requirements: If your voting residence is Vermont, you must acknowledge the following by writing in section 6: "I swear or affirm that I have taken the Vermont Voter's Oath."
-If your voting residence is in Puerto Rico, you must list your mother's and father's first name. - We recommend that you complete and submit this form every year while you are an absentee voter.

-2. Remember to sign this form!

-- Remove the adhesive liner from the top and sides.Fold and seal tightly.
-If you printed out the form yourself you can fold the form and seal it in an envelope. - · You can find the address for your election office at FVAP.gov. - All states accept this form by mail, but they vary on email and fax.
-See your state's rules in the Voting Assistance Guide at FVAP.gov.
+If your voting residence is in Puerto Rico, you must list your mother's and father's first name. - We recommend that you complete and submit this form every year while you are an absentee voter. - Remember to sign this form! - Return this form to your election official.
+You can find their contact information at FVAP.gov. - Remove the adhesive liner from the top and sides.
+Fold and seal tightly.
+If you printed the form, fold it and seal it in an envelope. - All states accept this form by mail and many states accept this form by email and fax.
+See your state's guidelines at FVAP.gov.